goreleaser/goreleaser/www/docs/customization/homebrew.md

 [formula cookbook](https://github.com/Homebrew/brew/blob/master/docs/Formula-Cookbook.md)
 for more details.

-!!! note
+!!! warning
-    If you have multiple arm 32-bit versions in each `build` section, and you do not specify any `ids` in the brew section (default to all artifacts), then GoReleaser will fail.
+    If you have multiple 32-bit arm versions in each `build` section, and you do not specify any `ids` in the brew section, it will default to all artifacts and GoReleaser will fail.

 ```yaml
 # .goreleaser.yml